oakmac/hat-tourney-builder/README.md

 ## TODO

-- ability to refresh the page and not lose data
+- [ ] put player strength display on PlayerBox
+- [ ] export player / team list as CSV
+- [ ] styling
-- sort order on teams should persist on page refresh
+- [ ] sort order on teams should persist on page refresh
-- Link groups should not have only one player
+- [ ] Link groups should not have only one player
-- search All Players list
+- [ ] search All Players list
-- ability to edit team name
+- [ ] ability to edit team name
-- ability to delete team column
+- [ ] ability to delete team column
-- export player / team list as CSV
-- styling
+- [x] ability to refresh the page and not lose data
 - package Sortable with the CLJS?
 - https://github.com/eanway/SortingHat